isomerpages/govtech-gobusiness-main/pages/blog/2022-11-30-post-starting-fnb-biz.md

 <figcaption> A breakdown of the business cost structure for the F&B sector in 2020 </figcaption>

 ![Top three business costs in operating expenditure for F&B businesses](/images/blog/content/FnB 7.png)
-<figcaption> A breakdown of the share of top 3 business costs in operating expenditure by sub-sector in 2020.
+<figcaption> A breakdown of the share of top three business costs in operating expenditure by sub-sector in 2020.
 Cafes, food caterers, and food kiosks spent the most on goods and materials </figcaption>

 In researching how to sustain a F&B business, it’s also important to examine how different food service formats affect business costs.
 For example, food courts, coffee shops, canteens and restaurants spent more expenditure on remuneration compared to the purchase of goods and materials, while food caterers spent the least on the rental of premises.

-Take a closer look at the F&B sector by learning more about key trends for industry performance and business costs, such as rental costs by street, and try comparing the performance of your desired food service format against others in the industry.
+Take a closer look at the F&B sector by learning more about [key trends for industry performance and business costs](https://www.singstat.gov.sg/data-for-businesses/know-my-industry-food-and-beverage-services){:target="_blank"}{:rel="noopener"}, such as rental costs by street, and try [comparing the performance of your desired food service format](https://www.singstat.gov.sg/data-for-businesses/benchmark-my-performance/food-beverage-services){:target="_blank"}{:rel="noopener"} against others in the industry.

-Diving deep into customer demographics can give you a better sense of what households are spending on, shoppers’ online purchase patterns, and the profiles of your potential customers, which can help you to align your business’ food services with their needs.
+Diving deep into [customer demographics](https://www.singstat.gov.sg/data-for-businesses/know-my-customers-food-and-beverage-services){:target="_blank"}{:rel="noopener"} can give you a better sense of what households are spending on, shoppers’ online purchase patterns, and the profiles of your potential customers, which can help you to align your business’ food services with their needs.

 ### What is the outlook for the F&B Industry?